thibaultyou/prompt-library/prompts/github_issue_creator_assistant/view.md

 ### ✏️ One-line Description

-**Creates well-structured GitHub Issues from various inputs**
+**Creates well-structured GitHub Issues from various types of input**

 ### 📄 Description

-This prompt creates an AI assistant that specializes in generating perfectly formatted GitHub Issues.
-It takes user input and project context to create comprehensive issues following best practices, including proper categorization, labeling, and assignment suggestions.
+This prompt generates a specialized assistant that transforms user input and project context into perfectly formatted GitHub Issues.
+It analyzes the provided information, structures the issue following best practices, and suggests appropriate labels, milestones, and assignees based on the project context.

 ### 🔧 Variables

 - `{{USER_INPUT}}`

 - `{{PROJECT_CONTEXT}}`